turpid-monkey/UG4LuaAutoComplete/README.md

 Special thanks go to Michael Hoffer, who supervised the creation of this project.
 Check out his great projects here https://github.com/miho.

+Major credits go to Martin Rupp for his contributions to this project.

 ----------------------

 License